Beaumont, Alberta

-Originally a French farming community, Beaumont is now a city with 19,236 people.
+Originally a French-speaking farming community, Beaumont is now a city with 20,888 people.
 Its downtown core resembles a French village with unique architecture and red brick walkways.
 It is named for the "beautiful hill" on which St. Vital Church, built in 1919, is located within the centre of the city.
 The name was selected in 1895 as part of a petition for a post office.

+Beaumont is one of four municipalities in Alberta that are officially bilingual.

 History

 Beaumont incorporated as a village on January 1, 1973, and then as a town on January 1, 1980.
 On January 1, 2019, Beaumont incorporated as a city.